ITU-BDSA23-GROUP22/Chirp/docs/report.md

 ![SequenceShareCheep](Diagrams/SubSystemSequenceDiagramShareCheep.drawio.svg "UML Diagram of the Sequence of ShareCheep")
 <!--<img src="Diagrams/SubSystemSequenceDiagramShareCheep.drawio.svg" alt="UML Diagram of the domain model" style="height:500px;"/>-->
-> The sequence diagram of interactions between subsystems through _Chirp!_ fir Share Cheep feature.
+> The sequence diagram of interactions between subsystems through _Chirp!_ for Share Cheep feature.
 We have illustrated this with an unauthorized using the application to view the public timeline.

 ![SequenceFollowAuthor](Diagrams/SubSystemSequenceDiagramFollowAuthor.drawio.svg "UML Diagram of the Sequence of FollowAuthor")
 <!-- <img src="Diagrams/SubSystemSequenceDiagramFollowAuthor.drawio.svg" alt="UML Diagram of the domain model" style="height:500px;"/>-->